Alexiad: Narrative style

 The Alexiad was written in Greek in around 1148 and first edited by Possinus in 1651.
 Anna Komnene described herself in the text and openly acknowledges her feelings and opinions for some events, which goes against the typical format of historiography.
 She differed widely from Greek prose historians and because of this the book was initially well received; it was subjected to criticism later.
 The Alexiad interests many historians because Anna wrote it in a different format to the norm of the time.
 Anna Komnene is the only female Greek historiographer of her era and historians are keen to believe that her style of writing owes much to her being a woman.
 Despite including herself in the historiography and the other qualities that make her style vastly different from the typical historiography of the era, Anna Komnene's Alexiad has been seen as a "straightforward" history.

 Influences

-Anna Komnene's writings are a major source of information on her father, Alexios I of the Byzantine Empire.
-She was around the age of 55 when she began work on the Alexiad.
-She held the crusaders that came to her father's aid in contempt for their actions against the Empire after they looted various conquests and failed to return to the Basileus' demesne many of the lands they promised to return to him.
-She regarded the crusaders, whom she refers to as Celts, Latins and Normans, as uneducated barbarians.
-Despite this, Anna claims that she portrayed them in a neutral light.
-Some historians believe her work to be biased because of her feelings towards the Crusaders and how highly she regarded her father.
+Dates for the composition of the Alexiad range from the 1130s into the early 1150s, but scholars generally prefer a later composition since numerous aspects of the text seem to be critical of Manuel I Komnenos, who only took power in 1143.
+The Alexiad is an important source for the history of the First Crusade, but Anna wrote shortly after the Second Crusade's passage through Byzantine territory.
+She defended the actions of her father half a century earlier, likely in response to criticism of Alexios that sought to contrast the events to Manuel's more recent dealings with the crusaders.
+Similarly, her treatment of personages in the 1107-1108 Norman invasion by Bohemond makes indirect reference to the attack on the southern Balkans by Roger II in 1147.
+Clear parallels between the Alexiad and the Gesta Roberti Wiscardi, a Latin history of Robert Guiscard and the Normans in Italy up to the late 1090s, are indicative that Anna had access to either the text or notes by the author, but the precise chain of transmission is unclear.
+The relationship between the Alexiad and the work of John Zonaras is similarly not clear: John and Anna were writing at the same time and while it is possible that they saw drafts of the other's work, direct influences have been difficult to trace.
+The strong overlap in content between parts of the Alexiad and the Hyle Historia by Anna's husband Nikephoros Bryennios has been explained by the use of common materials as Anna directly disputes many of Bryennios’ ideas.
+The reception of Michael Psellos was important in the 1130s-1150s and Anna was part of the literary circle engaging with his works.